ITMax2026/Active-Directory-Lab/11. Print Server and Deployment with GPO/README.md

   - This allows the GPO to evaluate 'Is this user in HR?' before mapping the printer
   * Result: Users only see the printes relevant to their job function

-Security Model: Point and Print Restriction
-  - Modern Windows security prevents standard users from installing printer drivers (stopping the 'PrintNightmare' exploit)
-  - We configure 'Point and Print Restrictions' via GPO to trust the Print Server.
-This allows drivers to be installed without granting users Admin access

 Purpose:
   - In a production environment, manually installing printers on individual workstations is inefficient.